pjlast/fsocaml/README.md

         (* ... *)
 ```

-If we start the app up again with `dune exec fsocaml -w` and navigate to `/users/register` and `/users/login`, we should see our newly created pages.
+If we start the app up again with `dune exec myproject -w` and navigate to `/users/register` and `/users/login`, we should see our newly created pages.

 ### Create the required database migrations